paezha/University-AI-Panel/README.md

 the Provost, [launched a committee](#ai-committee-announced) to explore the use of AI across campus.
-This committee is composed of three sub-committees tasked with examining the use of AI in 1) teaching and learning, 2) research, and 3) operational excellence in “our work” (the Provost’s words)(in all likelihood meaning the university’s work; not sure if the Provost herself uses AI in addition to the majestic plural).
+This committee is composed of three sub-committees tasked with examining the use of AI in 1) teaching and learning, 2) research, and 3) operational excellence in “our work”.

 The sub-committees, in turn, convened panels to [provide recommendations](%7B#ai-panel-tasks%7D) on updates to the [Provisional